ori-edge/k8s_gateway/README.md

 # k8s_gateway

-A CoreDNS plugin that is very similar to [k8s_external](https://coredns.io/plugins/k8s_external/) but supporting all types of Kubernetes external resources - Ingress, Service of type LoadBalancer and HTTPRoutes from the [Gateway API project](https://gateway-api.sigs.k8s.io/).
+A CoreDNS plugin that is very similar to [k8s_external](https://coredns.io/plugins/k8s_external/) but supporting all types of Kubernetes external resources - Ingress, Service of type LoadBalancer, HTTPRoutes, TLSRoutes, GRPCRoutes from the [Gateway API project](https://gateway-api.sigs.k8s.io/).

 This plugin relies on its own connection to the k8s API server and doesn't share any code with the existing [kubernetes](https://coredns.io/plugins/kubernetes/) plugin.
 The assumption is that this plugin can now be deployed as a separate instance (alongside the internal kube-dns) and act as a single external DNS interface into your Kubernetes cluster(s).